Is There A Word From God?

 It is time for us to heed this word of God!

 Teach them!
-Teach them!

 Teach them to understand what is supposed to happen between the new birth and the glorious